-Relation-back day Item If: the relation-back day is: 1 in the case of a company: (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and the section 513C day in relation to the administration. (b) immediately before the order was made, the company was under administration; and (c) the order was made in response to an application filed at or after the beginning of the administration; 2 in the case of a company: the day on which that application was filed. (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and (b) immediately before the order was made, the company was under administration; and (c) the order was made in response to an application filed before the beginning of the administration; 3 in the case of a company: the section 513C day in relation to that administration. (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and (b) immediately before the order was made, a deed of company arrangement had been executed by the company and had not yet terminated; and (c) the order was made in response to an application filed at or after
+Relation-back day Item If: the relation-back day is: 1 in the case of a company: (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; the section 513C day in relation to the administration. and (b) immediately before the order was made, the company was under administration; and (c) the order was made in response to an application filed at or after the beginning of the administration; 2 in the case of a company: the day on which that application (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and was filed. (b) immediately before the order was made, the company was under administration; and (c) the order was made in response to an application filed before the beginning of the administration; 3 in the case of a company: the section 513C day in relation to (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and that administration. (b) immediately before the order was made, a deed of company arrangement had been executed by the company and had not yet terminated; and (c) the order was made in response to an application filed at or after

-Relation on-back day Item If: the relation-back day is: the beginning of the administration that ended when the deed was executed; 4 in the case of a company: the day on which that application (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and was filed. (b) immediately before the order was made, a deed of company arrangement had been executed by the company and had not yet terminated; and (c) the order was made in response to an application filed before the beginning of the administration that ended when the deed was executed; 5 in the case of a company: the section 513C day in relation to (a) the company resolves by special resolution that it be wound up voluntarily; and the administration. (b) immediately before the resolution was passed, the company was under administration; and (c) no application for an order under section 233, 459A, 459B or 461 that the company be wound up was filed before the beginning of the administration; 6 in the case of a company: the section 513C day in relation to the administration. (a) the company resolves by special resolution that it be wound up voluntarily; and (b) immediately before the the relation-back day is: the day on which that application was filed. was filed. the section 513C day in relation to the administration that ended when the deed was executed.
+Relation-back day Item If: the relation-back day is: the beginning of the administration that ended when the deed was executed; 4 in the case of a company: the day on which that application (a) the Court orders under section 233, 459A, 459B or 461 that the company be wound up; and was filed. (b) immediately before the order was made, a deed of company arrangement had been executed by the company and had not yet terminated; and (c) the order was made in response to an application filed before the beginning of the administration that ended when the deed was executed: was made, a deed of company arrangement had been executed by the company and had not yet 5 in the case of a company: the section 513C day in relation to (a) the company resolves by special resolution that it be wound up voluntarily; and the administration. (b) immediately before the resolution was passed, the company was under administration; and (c) no application for an order under section 233, 459A, 459B or 461 that the company be wound up was filed before the beginning of the administration; section 233, 459A, 459B or 461 that the company be wound up was filed before the beginning of 6 in the case of a company: the section 513C day in relation to (a) the company resolves by special resolution that it be wound up voluntarily; and the administration. (b) immediately before the